Vikasdubey0551/EDA_and_Timeseries-forecasting_power_consumption/README.md

 In technical terms, this is a regession problem. `Global_active_power variable` is the only feature that we are interested in.
 Timeseries forecasting of the `Global_active_power variable` can be performed by reformulating the problem into a supervised learning problem.
 For example, using first **1-29** values of `Global_active_power variable` as features **(X)** to predict **30th** value (i.e. target **(y)**).

+##### Jupyter notebook `TimeseriesEDA-forecasting-model-comparision.ipynb` contains

+* Exploratory Data analysis (EDA) of timeseries fluctuations of  `Global_active_power variable` in various timeperiods.
+* Statistical test to check normality of the data.
+* Statistical test to check whether timeseries is stationary.
+* Timeseries forecasting of `Global_active_power variable` with Recurrent Neural Networks (LSTM,GRU models) (see picture below).

 ![Distribution and forecasting](./pictures/title.png)

 Model specification are :